vdda/Bioinformatics-Training/hgap/README.md

 Notes
 -----

+If the assembly generates more contigs than expected and some clearly
+overlap, you can try reducing the 'merSize' parameter in the CA spec file.
+Most of the time this can be attributed to a small number of error in the
+overlaps.
+This can sometimes be overcome by reducing 'merSize' from 14 to
+12 or 13.

 The provided xml parameter files are suitable for C2 data.
 For XL data, you may find more success by adding --allowPartialAlignments to the layoutOps section of the params_preasm.xml file.